valia9/FarMarkt/README.md

 Hello!
 This was my first major project, perhaps this is why it is still in progress.

-FarMarkt is heavily based on Colt Steeles' project from his Udemy course, although at some point I have given up the structure offered there and customised it: now, it uses SCSS and in future will use more modern look of the tabs, where each tab is devoted to a few sections versus each tab devoted to only one
+FarMarkt is heavily based on Colt Steele's project from his Udemy course, although at some point I have given up the structure offered there and customised it: now, it uses SCSS and in future will use more modern look of the tabs, where each tab is devoted to a few sections versus each tab devoted to only one